bcarlin/flask-scss/doc/index.rst

   option
 - Graceful handling of partials
 - Compatible with any scss framework (like Compass)
+- Asset tree is kept when it is converted to css (e.g: {assets}/foo/bar.scss will be compiled in {static}/foo/bar.css)

 Scss files compilation is done by the
 `pyScss <http://pypi.python.org/pypi/pyScss>`_ implementation by